Homemade slow cooker apple butter made using applesauce.

 TOOLS YOU’LL NEED

-Place the applesauce, granulated sugar, brown sugar, cinnamon, cloves, nutmeg, apple cider vinegar, and pinch of salt into the crockpot.
+Place the applesauce, granulated sugar, brown sugar, cinnamon, cloves, nutmeg, apple cider vinegar, and salt into the crockpot.

 Stir everything together until the sugars and spices are evenly distributed throughout the applesauce.